 8. The finish touches

 No renovation is complete without those little finishing touches which make all the difference.
-Chances are you’ll be so wrapped up in the bigger picture – the bath, shower, sink and vanity area, that you’ll not even think about the shower cord or the door handle.
+Chances are you’ll be so wrapped up in the bigger picture – the bath, shower, sink and vanity area and candles, that you’ll not even think about the shower cord or the door handle.
 Create a checklist before you begin that lists all the details you will need updating, and keep referring to it along the way.

 Above anything else, a professional contractor and high-quality fixtures and fittings are most essential.
 Invest time and money into these two areas, and a smooth running, stress-free bathroom renovation should be yours.